Max Cavalera

 Massimiliano Antonio "Max" Cavalera (/pt-BR/; born 4 August 1969) is a Brazilian musician.
-He co-founded the heavy metal band Sepultura in 1984 with his brother Igor Cavalera, and was the band's lead singer and rhythm guitarist until his departure in 1997.
-He currently plays in the heavy metal bands Soulfly, Cavalera Conspiracy, Killer Be Killed and Go Ahead and Die.
-Cavalera was also involved in a short-lived side project called Nailbomb.
+He co-founded the heavy metal band Sepultura in 1984 with his brother Igor Cavalera, and was the band's lead singer and rhythm guitarist until his departure in December 1996.
+He currently plays in the heavy metal bands Soulfly, Cavalera Conspiracy, Nailbomb, Killer Be Killed and Go Ahead and Die.

 Biography

 Max Cavalera's father, Graziano Cavalera, was an employee of the Italian Consulate in Belo Horizonte.
 He died at 41 years of age, when Max was nine years old.
 Cavalera's family was in a state of financial crisis and family turbulence when he formed Sepultura with his younger brother, Igor, in the bohemian neighborhood of Santa Tereza in Belo Horizonte.
 He moved to São Paulo in 1989 together with the other members of the band, sharing an apartment in Santa Cecília, São Paulo.
 In 1992, he relocated to Phoenix, Arizona.
-He did not begin to make spiritual music until after he quit Sepultura in January 1997.
+He did not begin to make spiritual music until after he quit Sepultura in December 1996, very shortly after he played his final show with the band.
 He then formed Soulfly in Phoenix, Arizona.

 He reunited with his brother Igor in their band Cavalera Conspiracy.

 Cavalera appears in the 2009 video game Grand Theft Auto IV: The Lost and Damned as himself on the ingame radio station LCHC.

 In 2013, Cavalera released his autobiography, titled My Bloody Roots; his co-writer was the British author Joel McIver, and the book's foreword was written by Dave Grohl.